Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 The volumetrics module computes volumes and masses of analytes using the following method:

-- Each cell within the selected geologic units is analyzed
+- Each cell within the selected geologic units is analyzed.

-- The mass of analyte within the cell is integrated based on concentrations at all nodes (and computed cell division points)
+- The mass of analyte within the cell is integrated based on concentrations at all nodes (and computed cell division points).

-- The volumes and masses of all cells are summed
+- The volumes and masses of all cells are summed.

-- Centers of mass and eigenvectors are computed
+- Centers of mass and eigenvectors are computed.

-- The volume of analyte (Chemical Volume) is computed from the Chemical Mass using the Chemical Density parameter (all densities should be entered in gm/cc).
+- The volume of analyte (Chemical Volume) is computed from the Chemical Mass using the Chemical Density parameter.

 Ports